andrewpinkerton/parkingSpaceDetectionMobileApp/README.md

 Parking Lot Details: Offers detailed information about each parking lot, including location and available spaces.

-Directions: Provides turn-by-turn directions from the user's current location to the selected parking lot.

 Technologies Used
 React Native, TypeScript, Expo